henrytran07/HAcK_2026_sigma/README.md

 Two halves talk to each other over USB serial:

-- **`circuit/`** — CircuitPython firmware on a Raspberry Pi Pico 2.
-Generates audio with `synthio`, outputs over I2S, and streams its state as newline-delimited JSON.
+- **`circuit/`** — CircuitPython firmware on a Raspberry Pi Pico 2 W. Generates audio with `synthio`, outputs over I2S, and streams its state as newline-delimited JSON.
+The KiCad schematic for the instrument lives in `circuit/HAcK2026_instrument_kicad/`.
 - **`source/`** — FastAPI server.
-Serves the band site, handles seat booking, and reads the instrument's serial feed to drive a live visualizer.
+Serves the band site, handles seat booking, reads the instrument's serial feed to drive a live visualizer, and computes per-member contribution credit from git history for the build page.

 ## Layout